How to Identify Recession Proof Stocks

 These three companies are popular low-cost retailers and their positive performance reflects the fact that, during an economic downturn, consumers tend to cut costs where possible, to the benefit of these types of companies.
 So, low-cost retailers are something to consider when looking for recession proof stocks.

-Investing in Recession Stocks with Admirals
+Investing in Recession Stocks with Admiral Markets

 Invest in the world’s top instruments